 Installing a WordPress theme

 You will now land on a page of WordPress where you can pick themes that are in the WordPress Directory.
-The Astra theme is also listed here, but since we already have the file we can click “Upload Theme”.
+The Astra theme is also listed here, but we can click “Upload Theme” since we already have the file.

 Once you have clicked on this, a new field will appear.

 You can now click browse, select the .zip file you have from the Astra theme and click Install Now.

 It is now a matter of waiting for the installation to be complete.

 Finally, click Activate to activate the Astra theme successfully.
 Now when you look at your website, you will see the default Astra theme design.
 Not very exciting, so time to pick a design.